ApeachM/Placer/README.md

-# EDA API
+# Placement TermProject

 [![Build Status](https://img.shields.io/badge/develop-ongoing%20-green)]()

-This repository is API for EDA development.
+This repository is for implementing the placement algorithm.
-This API is based on [OpenDB](https://github.com/The-OpenROAD-Project/OpenDB) API.
+Used API is based on [OpenDB](https://github.com/The-OpenROAD-Project/OpenDB) API.

-Currently, this project is building for giving template of course work term project of POSTECH in Korea:
+Currently, this project is for giving template of term project, which is for coursework of POSTECH, Korea:

-The purpose of term project is **Implementing placer**.

 ## External Dependencies